HIS-Computer-Club/MSOffice/README.md

 - Wunderlist iCalendar.mp4
   - Preparing... *Please stand by.*
 - Microsoft Calendar.mp4
-  - This video demonstrates how to use the Outlook additional features that is provided.
+  - This video demonstrates how to use Microsoft Outlook with additional features that are provided.